Skip to navigation | Skip to main content | Skip to footer

 Clinical skills on campus

-While you'll pick up much of your clinical experience on placements, you'll also start developing your practical skills in our on-campus clinical skills facilities in Years 1 and 2.
+While you'll pick up much of your clinical experience on placements, you'll also start developing your practical skills in our on-campus clinical skills facilities in years 1, 2 and the Graduate Entry Medicine (GEM) year.
 Watch our video for a virtual tour of our facilities.

 Anatomy